lucaspereira34/clustering/README.md

 ## Libraries

-Run this cell if you don't have the following libraries or need to update them.
+Run this if the following libraries are not installed.
 ~~~python
 # Install libraries
 !pip install pandas